 The Pyramids - 3D Virtual Tour

-The Pyramids virtual tours are installation free programs that will make you feel as if you are there.
+The Pyramids virtual tours can be started by clicking the preview window or by downloading the stand-alone versions.
 Just drag the mouse to the direction you want to look.
 Use the scroll wheel to zoom at the details.
 Press F9 to get a list of the 3D sites you downloaded (residing in the same directory).
 To install the listed sites as a screensaver press F5.
 Our advise is to install all the sites, including The Pyramids, as a screensaver.
 When the screensaver starts, a random site is chosen and shown around automatically (this gives the impression of looking at a documentary in HD quality).
 To see the usage of other keys press F1.
 Press Ecs to exit.

 Panorama shootings for The Pyramids were done in the year 2010.
 Shooting equipment was Nikon D90 digital camera, 10.5 mm fisheye lens, panoramic tripod head and a tripod.
 For The Pyramids more than 800 pictures were taken.
 The pictures that are taken for different angles are later combined using a computer to form a full 360 degree panoramic view, surrounding the viewer both horizontally and vertically.

 The Egyptian Pyramids were built as tombs for deceased Pharaohs and their consorts.
 For thousands of years they were the largest structures on earth.
 The earliest pyramid known is that of The Step Pyramid in Saqqara.
 It was built in the year 2650 B.C.
 Near the Step Pyramid there are many mastaba tombs belonging to the Pharaohs family.
 Unlike the rooms inside the Pyramids, their walls are richly decorated.